 Weather station 18.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Las Ventanas:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Las Ventanas:

 Featured Route For Las Ventanas

 A Cravita 5.13b 8a 29 IX+ 30 E7 6c Europe

 Amble up the big tuffas without too much difficulty to a good rest, then attack the small roof to a rest above.
 Next head up on some pinches until you have to move to the left side of the blunt prow.
 Smaller blocky holds take you up the final portion of the route.
 The holds turn slopy over the liop making it difficult to find a spot to clip the anchors unless you have a lot left in the tank or you get fully up onto the slab.A nice pumpy route with a bouldery crux low but you could fall anywhere ...[more]
 Browse More Classics in International